-Trick-or-Treating Alternatives for Food Allergy Families
+Trick-or-Treating Alternatives for Food Allergy Families on Halloween

 Every year, families who have children with food allergies find it challenging to take their children trick-or-treating.
 The majority of Halloween treats contain common allergens, which can have life-threatening consequences for children with food allergies.
 While there is an increase in the use of teal pumpkins and giving out allergy-friendly treats, there is still a growing number of children being diagnosed with food allergies and sensitivities every year.